carlojavier/starwars_api/README.md

 Accessing SWAPI can be completed through simple HTTP requests.
 On terminal, users can utilize the [curl](https://curl.haxx.se) command or install [httpie](https://httpie.org/) to test the requests.
 A simple request on terminal will be made to SWAPI's Base URL: https://swapi.co/api/, prefixed by either curl or http.
 For clarity, this documentation will make use of httpie.

-In order to make specific data requests, users must follow object notation formatting, attaching one of the six resources as a string and the corresponding id tag of the specific data:
+In order to make specific data requests, users must follow object notation formatting, attaching one of the six resources as a string and the corresponding ID tag of the specific data:

-For example, a user fetching data from the <strong>species</strong> resource will make the following request:```http https://swapi.co/api/species/```, whereas a user fetching data from <strong>planets</strong> will input:```http https://swapi.co/api/planets/```.
+For example, a user fetching data from the <strong>species</strong> resource will make the following request:```http https://swapi.co/api/species/```, whereas a user fetching data from <strong>planets</strong> will input: ```http https://swapi.co/api/planets/```.

-Generally, requests for data follows the format of: command URL/api/<strong>resource</strong>/
+Generally, requests for data follows the format of: cmd URL/api/<strong>resource</strong>/

 ## Finding films with Luke Skywalker